StevenH237/Synchrony-PowerSettings/doc/settings.md

 * **`lowerBound`**: `string` or `function` - The lowest this value should go.
 * **`upperBound`**: `string` or `function` - The highest this value should go.

 If `lowerBound` or `upperBound` are strings, they are treated as setting ID nodes, and their value is the value of the referenced setting at the time you try to change this one.
-If they don't start with `mod.`, then they'll be prefixed with `mod.CurrentModName.` (then just enter the same as `id`).
+If they don't start with `mod.`, then they'll be prefixed with `mod.CurrentModName.` (then you can just enter the same as `id`).

 If they're functions, they're called with no parameters, and the return value should be numeric.